A Ripe Opportunity: AFT Launches New York State Farm to School Institute

 New York is home to approximately 36,000 farms.
 At American Farmland Trust, we know that our efforts to save farmland depend on farmers being able to make a good living from the land they farm.

-Since 2013, we’ve led with our partners ‘Farm to Institution New York State,’ or FINYS, a that aims to strengthen the economic security of farmers and health of New Yorkers by empowering institutions, such as K-12 schools and colleges, to spend at least 25 percent of their food budget on food grown in the state.
+Since 2013, we’ve led with our partners ‘Farm to Institution New York State,’ or FINYS, a collaborative initiative that aims to strengthen the economic security of farmers and health of New Yorkers by empowering institutions, such as K-12 schools and colleges, to spend at least 25 percent of their food budget on food grown in the state.

 Among these institutions, public schools in New York State feed 1.7 million kids every day – and spend $419 million on food annually.
 These institutions represent a combination of large urban and suburban districts –including the largest school district in the country – and smaller rural schools.
 This represents much opportunity across New York to connect our state’s farmers and schools.